 A Time for Love

-11 And do this, knowing the time, that now is the time for you to awaken from sleep; for now our salvation is nearer than when we first believed.
+11 And you must do all this, recognizing the time in which you live, and knowing that the hour for you to awake from sleep has already arrived; for now our salvation is nearer than when we first believed.
 12 The night is far spent, the day is at hand.
-Let us therefore cast off the works of darkness, and let us put on the armor of light.
-13 Let us walk properly, as in the day, not in revelries and drunkenness, not in sexual promiscuity and unbridled lust, not in strife and envy.
-14 But clothe yourselves with the Lord Jesus Christ, and make no provision for the flesh, to satisfy its lusts.
+Therefore let us throw off the works of darkness and strap on the armor of light.
+13 Let us walk properly, as in the daytime: not in revelries and drunkenness, not in sexual promiscuity and unbridled lust, not in strife and envy.
+14 But instead, clothe yourselves with the Lord Jesus Christ, and make no provision at all for the forbidden desires of the flesh.12

 - Lev.
 19:18

 - Lit. for the flesh, for (its) desires (lusts)